Music of Latin America: Salsa

 Based on Cuban music in rhythm, tempo, bass line, riffs and instrumentation, Salsa represents an amalgamation of musical styles including rock, jazz, and other Latin American musical traditions.
 Modern salsa (as it became known worldwide) was forged in the pan-Latin melting pot of New York City in the late 1960s and early 1970s.

 Latin trap

 Latin trap has become famous around 2015.
 It has influences of American trap and reggaeton music.

 Reggaetón

-Reggaeton (also known as reggaetón and reguetón[1]) is a musical genre which originated in Puerto Rico during the late 1990s.
-It is influenced by hip hop and Latin American and Caribbean music.
-Vocals include rapping and singing, typically in Spanish.
+Reggaeton (also known as reggaetón and reguetón[1]) is a musical genre which originated in Puerto Rico during the 1990s as a result of the mixing Spanish Reggae and Spanish Hip-hop, which both stemmed from different countries.
+Spanish Reggae was a product of musical movements in Jamaica and Panama, while Spanish Hip-Hop was created by the influence of Hip-Hop in the U.S. at the time.
+Reggaeton was developed in areas of Public housing in Puerto Rico, known as "caserios," which were filled with urban poverty and criminal activity such as drug violence.
+Popular Reggaeton artists, such as Daddy Yankee, grew up in these "caserios," where their lyrics reflected life in the public housing developments and, in addition, experiences of racial exclusion in the country.
+These lyrics included themes surrounding sex and life in the streets, influenced by the environment in which it was developed.

+Reggaeton is commonly created over a "boom-ch-boom-chick" beat known as "dembow."
+This beat originates from Jamaican dancehall and reggae music and was first used for a song titled "Dembow" by Jamaican musician Shabba Ranks.
+This beat was produced by Bobby "Digital" Dixon and has been used in the genre since the early 1990s.
+Since then, songs of the genre, in addition to Reggae and Hip-Hop, have incorporated beats from other latin genres such as Salsa, Bachata, Cumbia, and Merengue.

 Latin ballad

 The Latin (or romantic) ballad is a Latin musical genre which originated in the 1960s.
 This ballad is very popular in Hispanic America and Spain, and is characterized by a sensitive rhythm.
 A descendant of the bolero, it has several variants (such as salsa and cumbia).
 Since the mid-20th century a number of artists have popularized the genre, such as Julio Iglesias, Luis Miguel, Enrique Iglesias, Alejandra Ávalos, Cristian Castro, Franco de Vita and José José.